 Preheat the oven to electric 190°C, fan assisted 170°C or gas mark 5.

 Peel the apples, core and cut into chunks.
 Wash the blackberries.
 Put all of the “for the fruits…” ingredients into a medium/large saucepan.
 Bring to the boil, then turn down and simmer for 15 minutes.

 Whilst the apples and blackberries are cooking, blitz the hazelnuts in the food processor until they become a coarse, flour-like consistency.
 Pour into a large bowl.
 Add to this the oats and ground almonds and mix these dry ingredients together.

 Take a small saucepan, add the coconut oil, maple syrup and cinnamon.
 Melt them together, then pour into the dry ingredients and mix well.

 Back to the apples and blackberries.
 After 15 minutes of simmering, the cooking apples and blackberries will have become completely stewed, but the Braeburn apple chunks will still be firm and there will be a good amount of liquid too.
 Pour the fruit into a shallow dish.
 I use a glass-pie dish that is 23cm diameter.
 Cover with the crumble.
 Place dish into the oven and bake for 15–20mins.

 Enjoy by itself or serve with a dollop of natural, bio yoghurt.

-This apple and blackberry crumble freezes well: simple portion into bags or plastic containers.
+This apple and blackberry crumble freezes well: simple portion into containers.